Content is loading...

 You have done nothing wrong.

-Many children come to the Peacock Centre!
+Many children come to our clinics.
 You are not alone.

 If you told a teacher or another adult that you were worried, you did the right thing.
 You were very brave to talk to an adult, it takes a lot of courage!

-At the Peacock Centre, there are going to be doctors that just work with children.
+At the clinic, there are going to be doctors that just work with children.
 These are called community paediatricians.
 You will be seeing one of these doctors because someone is worried about you.
+You will also have a chaperone with you who could be a healthcare support worker or a nurse.
+They are there to support you throughout the appointment.

 What will happen

 It can be upsetting when you don't know what's happening or why.
-When you go to the Peacock Centre, there will be 3 steps:
+When you go to the clinic, there will be 3 steps:

 Step 1